manishparihar948/VisionHandPose/README.md

  **Limitations**
 1. Not working on ios simulators because of the camera access.
 2. Also its available for front camera as of now. (which we can improve in future)
 3. Cannot test the PureData we dont have access the the framework or library of OSC directly

+** Future Scope **
+1. Integrate CI/CD
+2. Network Management
+3. Fastlane for build version
+4. XCTestCase for UnitTest, UITest and Integration Test
+5. Crashalytics - Analytic for Tracking Enduser activity